hms-dbmi/etl-client-docker/README.md

 # etl-client

 etl-client 19.1 is deployed as docker container and can be used to load the properly delimited dataset (for example: NHANES data publicly available)  into i2b2/TM 19.1 compatible database.
 Once you are familiar with the process then you can use it load any clinical datafile in i2b2/tranSMART 19.1 database.
+Our process has been tested extensively on Oracle databases so if you are running any database the please adjust the enviornment accordingly.

 ## DISCLAIMER:
 ### The data loader truncate and reload the i2b2demodata/i2b2metadata schema tables.
-Please double check before running any data loaders in production environment
+Please double check before running any data loaders in production environment.